sharetribe/flex-docs/src/docs/references/assets/index.md

 </warning>

-At present, Flex uses assets for managing static content without code
+At present, Flex uses assets for managing marketplace content without code changes:
-changes:

 - you can modify [microcopy strings](/concepts/microcopy/) and
-- create static [pages](/concepts/content-management/) for your
+- create content [pages](/concepts/content-management/) for your
   marketplace

 For example, a marketplace may have assets with the following assets: